coder4cbus/interviewnotes/qaquestions.md

 Try hired, put years of experience as at least 2, minimum salary that is real.

 Make use of outcomes office hours

+LinkedIn

+Use accomplishments and outcomes
+Make projects clear that they are not companies.
+Include projects in your summary section
+Include pics and screencasts of your projects in your summary

+Can put resume in the summary section

+Add - Looking for new opportunities